jada-johnson/portfolio/critiquebydesign.md

 4. Who do you think is the intended audience for this?

       Someone who is interested in politics or history.
 Potentially students.

+      Researchers.

 5. Is there anything you would change or do differently?

       Green reminds me of **money**, maybe try another color.
 Blue?
 Purple?

+      The green made me think GDP for a second.

 ### Part Five: Final Redesign